China Eastern crash: What do we know so far?

 Flight MU5735 took off from Kunming at 13:11 local time (05:11 GMT) and was due to arrive, two provinces across, in Guangzhou at 15:05.
 On board were 123 passengers and nine crew.

-The jet was a Boeing 737-800 plane, a model that's been viewed as a reliable workhorse of the aviation industry for decades.
+The jet was a Boeing 737-800, a model long been viewed as a reliable workhorse in the industry.

 Airline and aviation officials say they've not found any faults with the plane or concerns about flying conditions.

-The Civil Aviation Administration of China (CAAC) said the plane, which was less than seven years old, had passed all necessary checks prior to take-off.
+The Civil Aviation Administration of China (CAAC) said the plane, which was less than seven years old, had passed all checks prior to take-off.

-Once in the air, it had also flown through normal weather on its flight path, where no danger was posed at all, said Mao Yanfeng, head of aircraft investigation at CAAC.
+Once in the air, it had also flown the normal flight path, through "not dangerous" weather, said Mao Yanfeng, head of aircraft investigation at CAAC.

-Air controllers had been in contact with the cockpit throughout the flight right up until it suddenly started nose diving - at which point they received no response to their urgent attempts to reach the crew.
+Air controllers had been in contact with the plane right until it nose-dived, after which they received no response to multiple urgent calls.

 What do we know about the pilots?

-There had been three pilots on the plane, China Eastern officials disclosed on Wednesday.
+There were three pilots on the plane, China Eastern officials disclosed on Wednesday.
 One of them was there as an observer to build up experience.

 The captain had 6,709 hours flying experience, while the first and second officers had 31,769 hours and 556 hours respectively.

-"From what we know, the performance of the three pilots had been good and their family life relatively harmonious," said Shangguan Xuemin from China Eastern.
+"From what we know, the performance of the three pilots had been good and their family life relatively harmonious," said airline spokesman Shangguan Xuemin.

-He confirmed that typically, the airline deployed only two pilots on short-haul flights as per wider industry practice.
+He confirmed that typically, the airline deployed only two pilots on short-haul flights as per industry practice.

 On Thursday, some Chinese media outlets had begun to name the pilots and their families.
 These details have yet to be confirmed by authorities.